brite-code/brite/docs/spec/src/types.md

   - Type `,`?
   - Type `,` FunctionTypeParameterList

 Defines a value type for a function which takes some values as parameters and returns some value.
-Functions with named parameters will use record arguments.
+Functions with named parameters will use object arguments.

 ```ite example
 type AddInts = (Int, Int) -> Int